NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 Here we have an unnamed, main workflow like before, plus a named subworkflow.
-A workflow can have inputs specified by the `take` directive, which is basically the equivalent of process `input` for workflows.
+A workflow can have inputs specified by the `take` directive, which is the equivalent of process `input` for workflows.
 The `main` part is the workflow body, which contains how to run which processes in which order.
 The last part, `emit`, also works the same as for processes, in that we name the different outputs of the workflow so that we may use them in other